 Things to do in Sun Peaks

 There are plenty of summer activities at Sun Peaks for anyone who loves the outdoors.
+You do not have to be an “outdoorsy person” to enjoy Sun Peaks.
+You just have to be outdoors!
 It is a perfect getaway for families, couples or friends looking to get out of Vancouver for a few days.
 It is also a convenient destination for visitors from Alberta who are looking to enjoy what BC has to offer.

 Sun Peak Golf